k-stz/config-weaver-operator/notes.md

 ### Evaluation of Solution

 ### Pros
-- **multitenancy safe**: the operator is just a "conduit" and enforces actions only within the boudns of what the user's `ServiceAccount` is allowed to do!
+- **multitenancy safe**: the operator is just a "conduit" and enforces actions only within the bounds of what the user's `ServiceAccount` is allowed to do!
 - **RBAC-native**: Admins already know how to mange RBAC roles - we're reusing a familiar permission model
-- **Namespace-isolated**: users can't smuggle in another namespace'S SA (will disallow referencing one from another namespace)
+- **Namespace-isolated**: users can't smuggle in another namespace's SA (will disallow referencing one from another namespace)
-- **Scalable**: don't need to issue SARs for every action (less API traffic and conde complexity)
+- **Scalable**: don't need to issue SARs for every action (less API traffic and code complexity)

 ### Caveates / Refinements**:
 Token Mounting:
-- Token Mounting and Access: After accessing the token for that SA operators can create a token for the SA using  `TokenRequest API`
+- Token Mounting and Access: After accessing the token for that SA operators can create a token for the SA using `TokenRequest API` => Then in the controller code we might do client-requests to the kube-apiserver using the token of a given SA!
 - Operator RBAC update: this requires the fllowing permissions
 ``` yaml
 apiGroups: ["authentication.k8s.io"]